Artful Contemplation is the daily practice of mindfulness through the contemplation of art.

 Artful Contemplation cultivates awareness, realization and illumination through focused attention on a single inspirational image.

 You may already be practiced in sitting meditation.
 And you may enjoy viewing or creating art.
-Artful Contemplation brings these meditative practices together in a powerful experience that extends far beyond language and concept.
+Artful Contemplation brings these contemplative practices together in a powerful experience that extends beyond language and concept.

 What are the benefits?